ceholden/open-geo-tutorial/README.md

 # Download

-Materials and data for these lessons are included inside this repository under the `data` folder.
+Materials and data for these lessons are included inside this repository under the `data/` directory.
 I would recommend downloading all of the lesson material at once, instead of downloading individual files.

 Two ways to download the entire repository include: